rwxrob/zet/20210914135534/README.md

 theirs diminishes because they have chosen to focus their energy on pointless, idiotic rage, even if you lose because you are focused on progress, not blame and drama.
-Easy to say, incredibly hard to do, which is why I took so fucking long for Luke to become a Jedi (if he ever actually did).
+Easy to say, incredibly hard to do, which is why it took so fucking long for Luke to become a Jedi (if he ever actually did).

 So next time someone attacks you.
 Check for anything of substance in